SahithyaChandrasekar/Flight-Delay-Analysis/README.md

 # Flight-Delay-Analysis
-Analysing flight delays with weather as the important factor across airports in the Unites States
+Analysing flight delays with weather as the important factor across airports in the United States